TimothyBergstrom/BB2490_project/doc/notebook.md

 Maybe I'll test it on a fresh install of ubuntu to see if the problem persist, maybe it was just a collision between already installed gcc.

+### 2018-12-03, 17:20

+Yes, a fresh install of ubuntu gave the same output.
+Maybe some change in a dependency made FindBoost look for gcc7 files instead, or proteowizard

+### 2018-12-03, 18:00

+There's a total of 147,3 GB of files in mzML format in PRIDE, but there are about three times more data in RAW format (quandenser uses mzML files).
+Instead of downloading every RAW file by itself and converting it to mzML, I created a simple python script that downloaded the files one after the other.
+The script can be find in /bin.
+I also created a simple .sh script that outputs a batch.txt with full path to the mzML files, which quandenser uses.
+Downloading all the data will take about 24 hours.